u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/reporting/plausible.rst

      :align: center
      :alt: Adding a shared link in the Visibility tab

-- Choose a name (and NO password - it is not supported to embed it in Odoo) and click on the button `Create Shared Link`.
+- Choose a name (and NO password - it is not supported to embed it in Thrive Bureau ERP) and click on the button `Create Shared Link`.

   .. image:: plausible/create-sharedlink.png
      :align: center
      :alt: Credentials creation for the new shared link

-- Copy the new Shared Link URL from Plausible.io and paste it into the Settings of Odoo.
+- Copy the new Shared Link URL from Plausible.io and paste it into the Settings of Thrive Bureau ERP.

   .. image:: plausible/copy-sharedlink.png
      :align: center